commontoolsinc/RFC/rfc/sigil.md

 ## Abstract

-This RFC extends the [Memory Protocol] with a standardized system for describing references across facts boundaries in user-controlled spaces.
-The sigil protocol adopts the [DAG-JSON] convention, using the `/` field to encode custom data types.
+This RFC extends the [Memory Protocol] with a standardized system for creating references between facts in user-controlled spaces.
+The protocol defines two fundamental types of references:

+1. **Immutable references (by value)**: Use merkle references encoded as [DAG-JSON] links to reference content that never changes
+2. **Mutable references (by address)**: Use `embed` sigils to reference facts that can be updated over time

-Sigils provide a unified mechanism for expressing mutable redirects, transparent cursors, binary content references, computed data sources, and relational queries within facts, enabling sophisticated data modeling while preserving the causal integrity of the memory protocol.
-Sigils are resolved by the [Schema Query Protocol], which provides the `/memory/graph/query` capability for advanced querying with automatic sigil resolution.
+These reference types enable sophisticated data modeling including binary content references, computed data sources, and relational queries within facts, while preserving the causal integrity of the memory protocol.
+References are resolved by the [Schema Query Protocol], which provides the `/memory/graph/query` capability for advanced querying with automatic resolution.

 ## Language